-(2) Includes the accretive effect of common stock issuances per share, which for the years ended December 31, 2019, December 31, 2018, December 31, 2017, December 31, 2016 and December 31, 2015 were \$0.08, \$0.00, \$0.05, \$0.02 and \$0.06, respectively.
+(2) Includes the accretive effect of common stock issuances per share, which for the years ended December 31, 2020, December 31, 2019, December 31, 2018, December 31, 2017 and December 31, 2016 were \$0.00, \$0.08, \$0.00, \$0.05 and \$0.02, respectively.

 (3) Total return is calculated assuming a purchase of common stock at the opening of the first day of the year and a sale on the closing of the last business day of the period.
 Dividends and distributions, if any, are assumed for purposes of this calculation, to be reinvested at prices obtained under the Company's dividend reinvestment plan.
+Total return does not reflect sales load.

 (4) Total return is calculated assuming a purchase at net asset value on the opening of the first day of the year and a sale at net asset value on the last day of the period.
 Dividends and distributions, if any, are assumed for purposes of this calculation, to be reinvested at the net asset value on the last day of the respective quarter.
+Total return does not reflect sales load.